 Since 2010, the museum has added two new galleries.
 One being the Video Games Lounge and the other which focuses on the history of the internet and mobile phones.

-Across the road stands the historic Alhambra Theatre which opened in 1914.
-The venue seats nearly 1,500 people and shows a mixture of plays, ballet, and a yearly pantomime.
+Across the road stands the historic Alhambra Theatre, which opened in 1914.
+The venue seats around 1,500 people and shows a mixture of plays, ballet, and a yearly pantomime.
 In 1986, the venue was refurbished and extended to create a larger stage and dressing room area.

-Adjacent to the Alhambra Theatre Main House is The Studio Theatre.
-It has 200 seats and hosts more intimate events such as comedy shows and can be hired out for workshops, meetings and exhibitions.
+Next to the Alhambra Theatre Main House is The Studio Theatre.
+It has 200 seats and hosts more intimate events such as comedy shows.
+People and businesses also hire it for workshops, meetings and exhibitions.

 Acts such as David Bowie, Bon Jovi, and Iron Maiden have played here.
-The venue continues to attract a number of top names including Jools Holland, Paul Weller and Mumford & Sons.
-Similar to the Alhambra Theatre, it also hosts comedy and amateur plays as well as a yearly pantomime.
+The venue continues to attract several top names, including Jools Holland, Paul Weller and Mumford & Sons.
+Similar to the Alhambra Theatre, it also hosts comedy and amateur plays, as well as a yearly pantomime.